State papers: Ireland

 The Irish State Paper Office was formerly located in Dublin Castle, while the Irish Public Records Office was located at the Four Courts.
 In the late 1980s the distinction was abolished and both archives merged and moved to a new National Archives of Ireland in Bishop Street in Dublin.

+United Kingdom

 The National Archives of the United Kingdom is located in Kew, near London.
 The Royal Archives are kept separately at Windsor Castle.

+There are separate national archives for Scotland (the National Records of Scotland) and Northern Ireland (the Public Record Office of Northern Ireland).